hzeller/upnp-display/README.md

     make
     sudo make install

+### GPIO Preparation

+Make sure you have not any services running that might interfere with the GPIO pins.
+In particular you want to have the serial interface, 1-wire protocol and SPI disabled (use `sudo raspi-config`, then choose "Interface Options").

 ### Start the program

 Simple; for an LCD with width 16, start the program as such: